sva-dsi/2018-fall-course/p5guide.md

 * **Visualization**: Which charts can effectively allow me to explore the data I'm working with?
 Which charts can effectively communicate to others the data I'm working with?
 What are analogies and metaphors that may help with the communication?
 How can typography, color, and layout speak to the story?
 * **Publication**: Where will your visualization be used?
 Brochures or posters or on the web?
 What are strategies for publication?
 Is your visual worth reaching out to media outlets and journalists?
 How do you make your visualization accessible?
 Is it important to make your data and accompanying analyses accessible or could that implicate the people in your data?

 What are others that you might encounter?
 I'd love to hear!
+[Drop your comments here](https://github.com/joeyklee/datavis-with-p5/issues)

 The research phase can be really messy, but having some go-to activites to get your process started is not a bad idea.
 Here's a few ideas: